Seldom: An Anonymity Network with Selective Deanonymization: Oblivious Authentication

 \subsubsection{Authentication to the Entry Relay}

-The purpose of our authentication protocol is to bind a temporal IP~certificate to the hops within a circuit such that relays can only obtain information related to their direct predecessor.
-We hence refer to the keying material required to protect individual hops as \emph{hop keys} from now on.
+The purpose of our authentication protocol is to bind a temporal IP~certificate to the hops within a circuit in a way that relays can only obtain information related to their direct predecessor.
+We hence refer to the ed25519 public keys to authenticate individual hops as \emph{hop keys} $K_n$.

-After obtaining a valid temporal IP~certificate (\cf~Section~\ref{sec:client-cert}), the client confidentially sends that certificate to the entry relay \(R_1\), which extracts its public key as the first hop key \(K_1\).
-The entry relay validates \(K_1\) by verifying the certificate's signature by the CA and ensuring that the client uses the certified IP~address.
-Failures to validate the IP~address will surface during deanonymizations; hence, \(R_1\) is incentivized to perform this check honestly.
-Next, the client generates a second hop key \(K_2\) to prepare the authentication forwarding between \(R_1\) and \(R_2\).
-By signing \(K_2\) using the validated \(K_1\), \(R_1\) can in turn validate the authenticity of \(K_2\).
-Finally, \(R_1\) threshold-encrypts the client's IP~certificate, \(K_2\), and the signature under \(K_1\) such that only the consortium can access that data from now on, yielding the client's \emph{encrypted identity \(\text{ID}_1\)} from the perspective of \(R_1\).
-Our hybrid threshold-encrpytion scheme will be open-sourced and is further explained in Appendix~\ref{app:encryption}.
+After obtaining a valid temporal IP~certificate~(\cf~Section~\ref{sec:client-cert}), the client confidentially sends that certificate to the entry relay $R_1$, which extracts the client's first hop key $K_1$ from the certificate.
+The entry relay validates $K_1$ by verifying the IP certificate's signature by the CA and ensuring that the client uses the certified IP~address.
+Failures to validate the IP~address will surface during deanonymizations; hence, $R_1$ is incentivized to perform this check honestly.
+Next, the client generates a second hop key pair (with the associated public key $K_2$) to prepare the authentication forwarding between relays $R_1$ and $R_2$.
+By signing $K_2$ using the validated $K_1$, $R_1$ can in turn validate the authenticity of $K_2$.
+Finally, $R_1$ threshold-encrypts the client's IP~certificate, $K_2$, and the signature under $K_1$ using a CCA-secure \ac{TPKE} scheme.
+Thus, only the consortium can access the encrypted data from now on.
+We refer to the resulting ciphertext as the client's \emph{encrypted identity $\text{ID}_1$}.
+Our concrete implementation relies on a hybrid threshold-encryption scheme based on Shoup's threshold RSA signatures~\cite{2000_shoup_threshold-rsa} and AES in GCM mode.
+We published the scheme as open source under the name \emph{thRSAhold} and present it in more detail in Appendix~\ref{app:encryption}.